zschreib/tool-instructions/docs/embedding.md

 ### Enhanced HDBSCAN with UMAP
 Important note taken from HDBSCAN documentation:

 The next thing to be aware of is that when using UMAP for dimension reduction you will want to select different parameters than if you were using it for visualization.
-First of all we will want a larger n_neighbors value – small values will focus more on very local structure and are more prone to producing fine grained cluster structure that may be more a result of patterns of noise in the data than actual clusters.
-In this case we’ll double it from the default 15 up to 30.
+First of all we will want a larger n_neighbors value small values will focus more on very local structure and are more prone to producing fine grained cluster structure that may be more a result of patterns of noise in the data than actual clusters.
+In this case we will double it from the default 15 up to 30.
 Second it is beneficial to set min_dist to a very low value.
 Since we actually want to pack points together densely (density is what we want after all) a low value will help, as well as making cleaner separations between clusters.
 In this case we will simply set min_dist to be 0.

 Notice the difference between the basic HDBSCAN and the order of operations for the enhanced version: